PrefectHQ/prefect/docs/orchestration/concepts/api_keys.md

 Every action you see in the UI can always be replicated via Prefect's GraphQL API.

 To create an API key using GraphQL execute the `create_api_key` mutation against `https://api.prefect.io`.
 For more information on how to use the GraphQL API go [here](api.html).
+For user_id, supply either a user or a service account

 ```graphql
 mutation {